Rsync25/awesome-bolt12/README.md

 ### Projects

-- [VLS (the Validating Lightning Signer)](https://vls.tech/) - An open-source Rust library and reference implementation of software that separates a user's private keys from their Lightning node
+- [VLS (Validating Lightning Signer)](https://vls.tech/) - An open-source Rust library and reference implementation of software that separates a user's private keys from their Lightning node